VijayPonni/Back-end/PostgreSQL/PostgreSQL..notes.md

 ### Database Engine :

-* The Database Engine is the software that is used by the DBMS ( Database Management Systems ) to make CRUD operations like CREATE , RETRIEVE , UPDATE and DELETE in the Database.
+* The Database Engine is the software that is used by the DBMS ( Database Management Systems ) to make CRUD operations like CREATE , READ , UPDATE and DELETE in the Database.

 * Postgres is one of the database Engines .